EricS-200/Restaurant-Website-TSA2024/README.md

 The entire website was coded by our development team.
 We did not use any prebuilt templates.
 All TSA Rules were followed.

-Software used: NextJS, TailwindCSS (+3D), Framer Motion.
+Software used: NextJS, TailwindCSS (+3D), Framer Motion, EmailJS.
 Hosted on Vercel.

 ## Run on your own machine: